 \section{Symmetry topological field theory for the centre symmetry of four-dimensional gravity}

-The Pulmann--Ševera--Valach sandwich construction can easily produce theories of Manin type (i.e.\ AKSZ theory perturbed with a quadratic term).
-Such a formulation exists in four dimensions (but not, to the best of the authors' knowledge, in higher dimensions): the Friedel--Smolin--Starodubtsev variant \cite{Freidel:2005ak,Smolin:2003qu,Smolin:1998qp} of the MacDowell--Mansouri formulation \cite{MacDowell:1977jt,Stelle:1979va} of gravity (for reviews see \cite{Langenscheidt:2019qje,Wise:2006sm}); its properties as a Manin theory were discussed in \cite{Borsten:2024alh}.
+The Pulmann-Ševera-Valach sandwich construction can easily produce theories of Manin type (i.e.\ AKSZ theory perturbed with a quadratic term).
+Such a formulation exists in four dimensions (but not, to the best of the authors' knowledge, in higher dimensions): the Friedel-Smolin-Starodubtsev variant \cite{Freidel:2005ak,Smolin:2003qu,Smolin:1998qp} of the MacDowell-Mansouri formulation \cite{MacDowell:1977jt,Stelle:1979va} of gravity (for reviews see \cite{Langenscheidt:2019qje,Wise:2006sm}); its properties as a Manin theory were discussed in \cite{Borsten:2024alh}.

 There exists a one-form symmetry of Einstein gravity valued in the centre of the Lorentz group \(\operatorname{Spin}(1,3)\) \cite{Cheung:2024ypq}.
 Depending on the signature, this centre symmetry is given in \cref{table:spin_centre}.
-In this section, we lift the Friedel--Smolin--Starodubtsev variant of the MacDowell--Mansouri formulation of Einstein gravity to a sandwich theory with a five-dimensional filling that provides a SymTFT that captures this \(\operatorname Z(\operatorname{Spin}(p,4-p))\) one-form centre symmetry of gravity.
+In this section, we lift the Friedel-Smolin-Starodubtsev variant of the MacDowell-Mansouri formulation of Einstein gravity to a sandwich theory with a five-dimensional filling that provides a SymTFT that captures this \(\operatorname Z(\operatorname{Spin}(p,4-p))\) one-form centre symmetry of gravity. \begin{widetext}